DizzionEnterprise DaaS · 2021, 2023

 One system.
 Two themes.
 100+ screens.

-None of the surfaces above, dashboard, drill-down, wizard, finance, support, were drawn one-off.
-They’re assembled from a component-based design system we built from scratch alongside the redesign: tokens, tables, filters, steppers, modals, status pills, breadcrumbs, charts, page shells.
-The same primitives render both light and dark themes without forking.
-The system is what kept 100+ screens consistent, and what continued to carry the platform through Frame integration after Dizzion’s 2023 acquisition.
+None of these surfaces were designed as one-off screens.
+The dashboard, drill-down pages, customer build flows, finance, support, maintenance, tables, filters, wizards, charts, modals, and status states were all assembled from a component-based design system built from scratch: tokens, typography, colors, tables, forms, breadcrumbs, tabs, filters, steppers, modals, status pills, charts, cards, and page shells.
+The same primitives rendered both light and dark themes without forking the product experience.
+That is what kept 100+ screens consistent.

-Dizzion C3 design system composite, multiple surfaces (dashboard cards, tables, modal shells, charts, navigation patterns) tiled together at angles to show the component library that powers the platform: same tokens, same primitives, both light and dark themes, all the screens speaking one visual language
+Dizzion C3 design system composite, multiple surfaces tiled together to show the component library that powers the platform: same tokens, same primitives, both light and dark themes, all screens speaking one visual language

 Outcome · 100+ screens · verified Clutch 5.0